 At a glance

-A biopsy is a procedure done to remove a piece of tissue or a sample of cells, so that this tissue may be tested and screened for abnormalities.
-In cases where a patient is experiencing certain symptoms, and an area of concern has arisen, your doctor may suggest a biopsy of the skin lesion to make a more accurate diagnosis and plan treatment.
-He or she may then refer you to a specialised surgeon such as Dr Maraj to perform the biopsy surgically.
+A biopsy is a procedure done to remove a piece of tissue or a sample of cells so that this tissue may be tested and screened for abnormalities.
+In cases where a patient is experiencing certain symptoms and an area of concern has arisen, your doctor may suggest a biopsy of the skin lesion to make a more accurate diagnosis and plan treatment.
+They may then refer you to a specialised surgeon such as Dr Maraj to perform the biopsy surgically.

 Types of biopsies

 There are different types of biopsies, each used for various aspects of the body.
 Some biopsies like a shave, punch, incisional or excisional biopsy are used to diagnose skin conditions, including melanoma and other cancers.
 What type of skin biopsy you undergo will depend on the type of cancer suspected and the extent of the suspicious cells.
 In such cases, you may receive local anaesthetics to numb the area so that the sample can be taken.